conan-io/docs/mastering/custom_cache.rst

 Conan local cache support some degree of concurrency, allowing simultaneous creation or installation of different packages, or building different binaries for the same package.
 However, concurrent operations like removal of packages while creating them will fail.
-If you need different environments that operate totally independently, you probably want to use different conan caches for that.
+If you need different environments that operate totally independently, you probably want to use different Conan caches for that.

 The concurrency is implemented with a Readers-Writers lock mechanism, which in turn uses ``fasteners`` library file locks to achieve multi-platform portability.
 As this "mutex" resource is by definition not enough to implement a Readers-Writers solution, some active-wait